Super Sidekicks 3: The Next Glory

 Super Sidekicks 3: The Next Glory is a 1995 soccer arcade video game developed and published by SNK.
-It is the third installment in the Super Sidekicks series, preceding the original Super Sidekicks 2: The World Championship (1994).
+It is the third installment in the Super Sidekicks series, succeeding Super Sidekicks 2: The World Championship (1994).
 Featuring an arcade-style approach to soccer like its predecessors, the game allows players to choose any of the available game modes to compete with AI-controlled rivals or other human players with their preferred team.
 Though first launched for the MVS hardware, the title was ported for Neo Geo AES and Neo Geo CD, in addition of being re-released through compilations and download services for various consoles.
-It proved popular among players and garnered positive reception from critics, however most reviewers noted that it felt as an update than a true successor to Super Sidekicks 2.
+It proved popular among players and garnered positive reception from critics, but most reviewers noted that it felt more an update than a true successor to Super Sidekicks 2.
 It was followed by The Ultimate 11: SNK Football Championship in 1996.

 Gameplay

 Like its predecessor, Super Sidekicks 3: The Next Glory is a soccer game that is played from a top-down perspective in a two-dimensional environment with sprites.
 Though it follows the same gameplay as with other soccer titles at the time and most of the sport's rules are present, the game opts for a more arcade-styled approach of the sport instead of being full simulation.
 New features in this game include naming the player scoring goals for his team and keeping score of how many goals he scores during his team's use by the player.
 Alongside the "Top Teams" ranking which serves as a high score table for teams, there is a "Top Scorer" table for individual players.
 The name and use of scoring players is random.

 The second new feature include regional tournaments, in which a team (from any region) can enter a tournament within its own region or other regions.
 This is good for those players who like a particular team but don't want to be facing the same opponents every time, as they would if they played the World tournament.
 Championships include World Tournament (based on the real-life FIFA World Cup), Europe Tournament (UEFA European Football Championship), South America Tournament (Copa América), Americas Tournament (CONCACAF Gold Cup), Africa Tournament (African Cup of Nations), and Asia Tournament (AFC Asian Cup).